mattermost/docs/source/playbooks/running-playbooks.rst

 End a playbook run
 ------------------

 To end a playbook run, navigate to the run's channel.
-Note that all tasks need to be complete before a run can be finished.

 1. Select **Toggle Run Details** in the channel header to open the right-hand sidebar.
 2. Scroll down to the bottom of the right-hand sidebar.